sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-history.php.txt

 	// this point

 	// TODO Store tag changes here
-	end($pageinfo->history); // Calculate the next revision id - we can't just count the reivisions here because we might have a revision limit
+	end($pageinfo->history); // Calculate the next revision id - we can't just count the revisions here because we might have a revision limit
 	$nextRid = !empty($pageindex->history) ? $pageinfo->history[key($pageinfo->history)]->rid + 1 : 0;
 	$ridFilename = "$pageinfo->filename.r$nextRid";
 	// Insert a new entry into the history